alehander92/gara/README.md

-# nim-experiment
+# gara

 A nim macro-based pattern matching library.

 ### DSL

-A library that provides a `match` macro which can be used as a pattern matching multibranch construct.
+A library that provides a `match` macro which can be used as a pattern matching construct.

 A `matches` macro which returns true if a value is matched.

 A `maybeMatches` macro which returns an `Option[tuple]` of the matched "variables".

 ```nim